 Main Street Corridor Improvement Project

-Ms. Derby reported that interviews were conducted with representatives of three architecture firms and a recommendation was made to engage Morris, Clark Condon, Huitt-Zollars and Quentin Thomas (“Morris”).
-She then reviewed the proposal for Phase 1 of the project which consists of defining the scope of the project and stated that the professional services fee for same is $255,000 plus reimbursable.
-Mr. Eury noted that the head architect on the project lives downtown and is very excited about the project.

-After review and discussion, Director Moore moved that the Board accept the proposal from Morris in the amount of $255,000 plus reimbursable.
+Ms. Derby reported that interviews were conducted with representatives of three architecture firms and a recommendation was made to engage the Morris Architect team that consists of Morris, Clark Condon, Huitt-Zollars and Quentin Thomas (“Morris”).
+She then provided an overview of the proposal and informed the Board that authorization would be needed for each phase of the project.
+After discussion, Director Moore moved that the Board accept the proposal from Morris and authorize funding for Phase I in the amount of $255,000 plus reimbursables not to exceed $12,000.
 Director Hamm seconded the motion and it carried unanimously.

 HOUSTON DOWNTOWN MANAGEMENT DISTRICT